F-U-Njoku/medical-cost-prediction/README.md

 ## Contributing

-We welcome contributions to the Travel Itinerary Planner!
+I welcome contributions to the Medical Cost Prediction project!
 Here's how you can help:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)